Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - injury occurred during, before or after active service
 - Any treatment, followup or residuals for the injury
 - Document frequency, duration, precipitating and alleviating factors and the resulting impairment
+- Surgery and hospitalizations after the service with dates
+- Exact diagnosis and date of confirmed dignosis

+**Physical Exam**
+- Vital signs including height weight and state of nutrition
+- Dominant hand